 Most smartphones insist that you set up at least one layer of security when you first turn them on.
 This could be a password, a passcode, a swipe pattern, or a fingerprint lock.
 Depending on the model, you can then set up all the other security measures to cover all your bases.
 However, you don’t have to stick with just the onboard security features.

 There are apps for everything, including security, and you can download and use them to add a few new security features.
 A password manager can keep track of the passwords you use for websites and apps to make logging in more convenient.
 You can get antivirus and firewall software to protect against malware, you can get web monitoring and blocking apps for your kids’ smartphones, and you can get a theft-protection app that lets you report your phone as lost, lock it remotely, and even wipe the hard drive in case you don’t think you’ll get it back.
+You can also consider VPN software for iOS or Android to ensure your security online.

 The details of this step depend a lot on the generation and manufacturer, but the basic question you should ask yourself is, “When do I want my smartphone to remind me it exists?”
 By default, your phone will alert you when you get a text message or a phone call, but you can set up notifications for other services, too.
 While your phone is locked, it can notify you when news stories come up, when you get emails on a linked account, or when someone messages you through Facebook or Twitter.